I am Kirsty… fa kens fit else

 I’ve published heaps of stuff with Leopard Arts because I just like to be read – fortunately for them I am not the only one and they have a whole host of great stuff so check them out.
 In August 2021 they asked me to join their team as co-editor and it’s been great!

-For work I do all sorts: supporting The WORD Centre activities at The University of Aberdeen as the WORD Centre Intern; content management & organic marketing for small businesses; freelance copy writing for blogs.
-I have been a tour guide since 2015, most recently covering Aberdeen City centre for American tour groups.
-I am part of an art duo, Outlines, and we facilitate spray-paint workshops in Aberdeen.
+For work I do all sorts: I work supporting The WORD Centre activities at The University of Aberdeen, including events, marketing, and admin; I offer freelance content management & organic marketing for small businesses; I have been a tour guide since 2015, most recently covering Aberdeen City centre for American tour groups; and I am part of an art collective, Outlines, and we facilitate spray-paint workshops and murals in Aberdeen.

 What I like: